Shivanikanodia/Fraud_Detection_Xgboost_FlaskAPI/README.md

 Model is most driven by merchant category, transaction amount, and whether the card is present during the transaction — likely important indicators of fraud or transaction legitimacy.

-**transactionAmount:**

-Red points (high amounts) → mostly on the right → large amounts increase predicted risk (e.g., higher chance of fraud).
+**transactionAmount:** : Red points (high amounts) → mostly on the right → large amounts increase predicted risk (e.g., higher chance of fraud).

 Blue points (low amounts) → on the left → lower amounts reduce the probability of fraud.

-**cardPresent:**

-Blue (card not present) on the right → non-present cards increase risk (typical of online fraud).
+**cardPresent:** : Blue (card not present) on the right → non-present cards increase risk (typical of online fraud).

 Red (present) on the left → card present reduces risk.

-**currentBalance:**

-Red (high balance) → left → higher balances reduce risk.
+**currentBalance:** : Red (high balance) → left → higher balances reduce risk.

 Blue (low balance) → right → low balances increase risk.

-**merchantCategoryCode_LE and merchantName_FE:**

-Both show wide spread → certain merchants or merchant categories strongly influence whether a transaction is classified as risky.
+**merchantCategoryCode_LE and merchantName_FE:**: Both show wide spread → certain merchants or merchant categories strongly influence whether a transaction is classified as risky.

 ---